JoshMJ37/ethical-BD_ADDR-scan/README.md

 To run this code, clone the repo and run $ python3 scanScrip.py (Note: This code requires sudo access to use your device for bluetooth scanning.
-Also, this code was only tested on Ubuntu 20.04)
+Also, this code was only tested on RaspberryPi 4)

 Python dependencies: os, time, sys, bluetooth, uuid, hashlib, collections, requests